-Behavior in Organizations, 9ed., Jerald Greenberg, Robert A. Baron; Person/Prentice Hall, 2008; pp. 121-125 See Mind-Map 21
+Behavior in Organizations, 9ed., Jerald Greenberg, Robert A. Baron; Person/Prentice Hall,

+2008; pp. 121-125

+See Mind-Map 21

-68. How does personality influence behavior in organizations?
+63. How does personality influence behavior in organizations?

 An individual's personality is a unique combination of emotional, thought, and behavioral patterns that affect how a person reacts and interacts with others.
+Personality is the unique and relatively stable pattern of behavior, thoughts, and emotions shown by individuals.
+It, along with abilities (the capacity to perform various tasks) and various situational factors, determines behavior in organizations.

 Personality can be accessed through different approaches.
-One of the most popular in organizations is MBTI indicator.
-As it lacks research evidence to support its validity, there is another tool - Big Five Model of personality (extroversion, agreeableness, conscientiousness, neuroticism, openness to experience).
-Additionally there are five other personality traits that have proved to be the most powerful in explaining individual behavior in organizations: locus of control, Machiavellianism, self-esteem, self-monitoring, and risk-taking.
+One of the most popular in organizations is MBTI (Myers-Briggs Type Indicator).
+There is another tool - Big Five Model of personality (extroversion, agreeableness, conscientiousness, neuroticism, openness to experience).
+Additionally, there are five other personality traits that have proved to be the most powerful in explaining individual behavior in organizations: locus of control (the way people believe that they control their own destiny (internal locus of control) or believe that their lives are controlled by outside forces (external locus of control), Machiavellianism (an individual who is high in Machiavellianism is pragmatic, maintains emotional distance, and believes that ends can justify means), self-esteem (the degree to which they like or dislike themselves), self-monitoring (an individual's ability to adjust his or her behavior to external, situational factors), and risk-taking (willingness to take chances, differences in the propensity to assume or to avoid risk).